ros-drivers/rosserial/rosserial_vex_cortex/README.md

 There are some differences between the two projects (namely, in the PROS c++ code, [global scope is not allowed](#limitations)).

 ## Hello World Example
 This will show you the process for connecting the VEX Cortex with ROS.
 Set up the physical download connection by plugging in the VEX Programming cable to the computer and the joystick, and then pluging the VEXnet keys into the Cortex and the joystick.
+This connection serves as BOTH the downloading channel AND the serial connection, so leave the programming cable plugged in! (to alter the connection to use something else, see [physical serial connections](#physical-serial-connections)).
-Between downloads, power cycle the Joystick and Cortex for optimal usage.
+Between downloads, power-cycle the Joystick and Cortex for optimal usage.

 ```bash
 cd /path/to/prosproject